ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 Because developers do not like leaving their terminals when working in projects, GitHub offers a `command-line interface (CLI) <https://cli.github.com/>`_.

-This program allows you to interact with most of the features available in the web version of GitHub.
+This program lets you interact with most of the features available in the web version of GitHub.
 For available commands, see the `GitHub CLI <https://cli.github.com/manual/gh>`_ documentation.